FutureSpaceCoder/Project/README.md

 What do users dislike about this competitor?
 Difficulty if financing
 What competitive advantage does your product have over this competitor?
 Financing could be preapproved online.
-No web page or difficulty directing to web page
+They had no web page or difficulty directing to web page

-Competitor #2:
+Competitor #2: Dwayne Lane's Arlington Chevrolet
 Is this competitor a direct competitor, or an indirect competitor?
 Direct Competitor
 What does this competitor offer to your target user?